October 17, 2018, Israel

 What happened: The terrorist, an Arab, walked right by him - no reaction whatsoever.
 The terrorist pulled out a knife to stab the soldier who was standing guard - no reaction.

 Only after the stabbing, a few seconds later, the civilian flees the scene.
 He returns later to give a report but at the "real time" he did nothing.
 And that is what most of us would have done.
 Yes, sorry.

 Now in his own words.

-He felt embarrassed and a need to explain his behavior.
-He correctly states that no one can judge someone who has gone through this situation.
+He felt embarrassed, and a need to explain his behavior.
+He correctly states that no one can judge someone who has gone through this experience.
 You just don't know what these people have gone through and cannot pass judgment.
 The whole thing is over in a few seconds, thus we cannot say "what I would have done".
 You don't know.

 This man had military training and was armed.
 Let us not forget that.